 This function depends on some standard conventions used in most KDE modules.
 Therefore it may not work for all programs.

-Subversion supports managing the history of the KDE source code.
+Git supports managing the history of the KDE source code.
 KDE uses this support to create branches for development, and to tag the repository every so often with a new version release.

 For example, the KMail developers may be working on a new feature in a different branch in order to avoid breaking the version being used by most developers.
-This branch has development ongoing inside it, even while the main branch (called /trunk) may have development going on inside of it.
+This branch has development ongoing inside it, even while the main branch (called master) may have development going on inside of it.

 Support for branches and tags is handled by a set of options, which range from a generic request for a version, to a specific URL to download for advanced users.